Thomas Byrne (VC)

 Thomas Byrne, VC (December 1866 Dublin - 15 March 1944) was an Irish British Army soldier.
 He was the recipient of the Victoria Cross (VC), the highest and most prestigious award for gallantry in the face of the enemy that can be awarded to British and Commonwealth forces.

 Deed

 He was 31 years old, and a private in the 21st Lancers (Empress of India's), British Army, during the reconquest of Sudan when the following deed took place for which he was awarded the VC:

 On 2 September 1898 at the Battle of Omdurman, Sudan, Private Byrne turned back in the middle of the charge of the 21st Lancers and went to the assistance of a lieutenant of the Royal Horse Guards who was wounded, dismounted, disarmed and being attacked by several Dervishes.
 Private Byrne, already wounded, attacked these Dervishes, received a second severe wound and by his gallant conduct enabled the officer to escape.

-Winston Churchill, an eye-witness, described it was the bravest act he had ever seen performed.
+Winston Churchill, an eye-witness, described it as the bravest act he had ever seen performed.